 On July 18, 1954, the Cardinals forfeited a brawl-marred game to the Phillies because umpires ruled the combative Stanky, nicknamed “The Brat,” intentionally used stalling tactics in an attempt to avoid a loss.

-Stanky’s actions led to a suspension by National League president Warren Giles and prompted Stanky to issue an emotional public apology.
+After being suspended by National League president Warren Giles, Stanky issued an emotional public apology.

-Booed with increasing regularity by Cardinals fans because his team was mired in sixth place in the eight-team NL, Stanky was dealing with a series of setbacks and strains.
+Booed with increasing regularity by Cardinals fans because his team was mired in sixth place in the eight-team league, Stanky was dealing with a series of setbacks and strains.

 The next day, Sunday, July 18, the Phillies were in St. Louis for a doubleheader with the Cardinals.

-With speculation growing that Stanky’s job was in jeopardy, Cardinals owner Gussie Busch issued a vote of confidence, saying, “I know that there are many loyal Cardinal fans all over the country who are impatient and unhappy with the present standing … But I think it is altogether too simple and too easy to blame the manager every time something goes wrong or doesn’t work out exactly as it should.”
+Amid growing speculation about Stanky’s job security, Cardinals owner Gussie Busch issued a vote of confidence, saying, “I know there are many loyal Cardinal fans all over the country who are impatient and unhappy with the present standing … but I think it is altogether too simple and too easy to blame the manager every time something goes wrong or doesn’t work out exactly as it should.”

-Adding to the drama that day was the matchup between Stanky and his Phillies counterpart.
-Three days earlier, the Phillies had fired manager Steve O’Neill and replaced him with Terry Moore, the former Cardinals center fielder.
+Adding to the drama was the matchup between Stanky and his Phillies counterpart.
+Three days earlier, the Phillies fired manager Steve O’Neill and replaced him with Terry Moore, the former Cardinals outfielder.
 When Stanky became Cardinals manager in 1952, Moore was on his coaching staff.
-Stanky fired him after that season.
-Moore reacted by ripping Stanky, telling reporters at that time, “When he loses a ballgame, he acts more like a 9-year-old boy than a manager.
+Stanky fired him after the season.
+Moore reacted by ripping Stanky, telling reporters, “When he loses a ballgame, he acts more like a 9-year-old boy than a manager.
 The job is too big for him.
 Stanky is temperamentally unsuited for the job of manager.”

 It was under this backdrop _ the booing by Cardinals fans, the speculation about his job status and the sight of Moore managing against him _ that Stanky approached the first game of the July 18 doubleheader.

-It didn’t unfold as Stanky had hoped.
+It didn’t unfold as Stanky hoped.
 The game was delayed 1 hour and 18 minutes by rain in the seventh.
 The Cardinals led 8-7 after eight.
 The Phillies scored three in the ninth for a 10-8 lead.
-Again, the Cardinals rallied, tying the score dramatically in the bottom half of the inning on a two-out, two-run single by shortstop Solly Hemus.
-But Philadelphia scored in the 10th, the Cardinals stranded Wally Moon on third with one out in the bottom half of the inning (Red Schoendienst and Stan Musial couldn’t deliver), and Philadelphia won, 11-10.
+The Cardinals rallied, tying the score in the bottom half of the inning on a two-out, two-run single by Solly Hemus, but the Phillies scored in the 10th, the Cardinals stranded Wally Moon on third with one out in the bottom half of the inning, and Philadelphia won, 11-10.
 Boxscore

 In consecutive games, the Cardinals had scored 19 total runs _ and lost each by a run in extra innings.

-So when the Phillies took an 8-1 lead, Stanky began making a series of deliberate pitching changes, apparently in an effort to prevent the game from becoming official.
-As each reliever entered, he appeared to work slowly and issue pitches outside the strike zone.
+Each Cardinals reliever appeared to work slowly and issue pitches outside the strike zone.
 Tensions built as the game inched into the top of the fifth and darkness approached.

-Suddenly, Cardinals catcher Sal Yvars and Phillies first baseman Earl Torgeson, who had a long-running feud, began fighting one another on the field.
+At that point, Cardinals catcher Sal Yvars and Phillies first baseman Earl Torgeson, who had a long-running feud, began fighting one another on the field.
 Moore raced toward the pair and grabbed Yvars.
 Stanky bolted toward the combatants and tackled Moore.
-The benches emptied and fighting continued so fiercely that police had to break up the melee.
+The benches emptied and fighting continued until police broke up the melee.

-Soon thereafter, Stanky went to the mound to make another pitching change.
-It was then that umpire Babe Pinelli declared a forfeit in favor of the Phillies.
-Cardinals fans cheered the decision.
+When Stanky went to the mound to make another pitching change, umpire Babe Pinelli declared a forfeit in favor of the Phillies.

-Giles quickly backed his umpires, saying “the tactics employed in the game were palpably designed to delay the game.”
+Giles backed his umpires, saying, “The tactics employed in the game were palpably designed to delay the game.”

 Stanky disagreed, telling the Associated Press: “My pitchers have been wild and ineffective all season, not only during this game.”